MicrosoftDocs/sdk-api/sdk-api-src/content/windows.data.pdf.interop/ns-windows-data-pdf-interop-pdf_render_params.md

 Outputs the page at the specified width.
 The default is 0.f.

+#### - DestinationHeight

+Outputs the page at the specified height.
+The default is 0.f.

+#### - BackgroundColor

+Outputs the page with the specified background color.
+The default is {1.f, 1.f, 1.f, 1.f}, which represents the values 1.0 for red, green, blue, and alpha channel, respectively.
+These values, taken together, represent white at full opacity.

 #### - IgnoreHighContrast

 False to use the system's high contrast display settings; otherwise true.
 The default is true.

-#### - SourceRect

-Outputs a rectangular portion of the original page, as defined by the <b>D2D_RECT_F</b> structure's upper-left and lower-right corner x- and y-coordinates.
-The default value is 0.f for all coordinates.

 ## -remarks